 10 Tips to Decorate Without Spending a Dime!

 Wondering about the paint color we used throughout our home?
-It’s the color in the bottom left: Benjamin Moore WHITE
+It’s the color shown on the bottom left of the infographic below:

 In case you are considering white quartz for your kitchen…see this.